 Compatibility: If you are updating from a version before 7.0.0, use the Complete Update Instructions.

 Create a full DB backup, and a full File backup.
 Be sure to “set aside” any built-in files that you have customized, for instance if you have replaced a built-in image with your own.

 Download the latest update package from the client area.

 If your preferred downloaded package was:

 Wizard: If you choose the “wizard” package, double-click on the downloaded executable file, and follow through the steps.
 Problems with executable see here.
-If the wizard does not automatically start up the “web based” portion of the update script, follow step IV in the zip instructions below.
+If the wizard does not automatically start up the “web based” portion of the update script, follow step III in the zip instructions below.